dorenproctor/pkgfmt/README.md

 ## Potential Future Features

-- Plan on trying to fix the lost `type` declaration docstrings
 - Probably plan on trying to include loose comments
 - Maybe a flag to specify output dir
 - Maybe a flag for including test files when formatting a whole dir